- It's Software

-During Bitcoin's entire existence it has had to fend off attacks from outside the space, from within the Bitcoin space and from the Crypto / Blockchain space in general.
-But it's still here, thriving and as important as ever.
+It's to be expected that there will be more failed attacks on the global stage but it's nothing new.
+During Bitcoin's entire existence it had to fend off attacks from outside the space, from within the Bitcoin space and from the Crypto / Blockchain space in general.
+But guess what?
+Bitcoin is still here, thriving and as important as ever.

 As Ghandi's famous quote goes, "First they ignore you, then they laugh at you, then they fight you, then you win".

 Bitcoin has a fixed supply of less than 21,000,000 bitcoin that will ever exist.
-Bitcoin is slowly added to circulation until the year ~2140.
+Bitcoin follows a predictable issuance schedule that is estimated to reach it's fixed supply limit near the year 2140.
 This is hard-coded into the DNA of Bitcoin and cannot be changed by any central entity.

 The system is designed so that everyone knows:

-Bitcoin is a dumb network meaning the core function is simple and devices that connect to the network are smart.
-The Bitcoin network doesn't care about how you are transacting, using which device, to whom or to where - it just does it.
+Bitcoin is a dumb network meaning the core function itself is simple and the devices, tools and protocols that connect to the network are smarter, more complex or more advanced.
+This means the Bitcoin network doesn't care about how you are transacting, using which device, to whom or to where - it just does it.
 This means innovation doesn't require risky, disruptive changes at the core protocol level.
 Innovation is pushed to outside the core protocol such as on end-user devices and other protocols.
 This is a good thing.
 Think of how a small bug in updating the core protocol would affect everyone on the entire network.
-This translates to a stable, secure and reliable core protocol - which is of utmost importance for a protocol handling massive amounts of value.
+This translates to a stable, secure and reliable core protocol - which is of the utmost importance for a protocol handling massive amounts of value.